OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 **Controls for evasion:**
 * See General controls
 * See controls for threats through use
-* DETECTODDINPUT.
-Implement tools to detect whether input is excentric or invalid - also called input validation (Datascience)
+* DETECTODDINPUT (runtime datascience).
+Implement tools to detect whether input is excentric or invalid - also called input validation - without knowledge on what malicious input looks like.

   Purpose: by detecting odd input, input that is likely malicious can be discarded (or corrected) to prevent unwanted model behaviour.
 Note: odd input often cannot be completely specified and for many attacks the input is technically not odd.

-  TODOGROUP: Look into methods of filtering adversarial attacks through purifiers/denoisers in input.
+  TODO: add methods and techniques to identify.

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.

-* DETECTADVERSARIAL.
+* DETECTADVERSARIALINPUT.
 Implement tools to detect specific evasions e.g. patches in images.

-TODOGROUP elaborate on detector subnetworks in Annex C of ENISA 2021 and on the references below.
+TODO elaborate on detector subnetworks in Annex C of ENISA 2021 and on the references below.

   Examples:
   * [Feature squeezing](https://arxiv.org/pdf/1704.01155.pdf) compares the output of the model against the output based on a distortion of the input that reduces the level of detail.
 This is done by reducing the number of features or reducing the detail of certain features (eg. by smoothing).
 This approach is like INPUTDISTORTION, but instead of just changing the input to remove any adversarial data, the model is also applied to the original input and then used to compare it, as a detection mechanism.